galwifhat/bible-verse-post-generator/README.md

 Project Name 💌
 Bible Verse Image Generaor - Single Page Application (SPA)

-The user was able to [achieved only the ticked items]
+The user is able to:-

 1. Display a verse they like by clicking on it ✅
 2. Like a verse ✅